vuejs/eslint-plugin-vue/docs/rules/component-tags-order.md

 # vue/component-tags-order
 > enforce order of component top-level elements

-- :gear: This rule is included in `"plugin:vue/recommended"`.
+- :gear: This rule is included in `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details